-Companies might also want to present their performance commitments in absolute numbers to make it easier for customers and stakeholders to understand.
+We present our performance commitments in absolute numbers to make it easier for customers and stakeholders to understand.
 The definitive service levels are those expressed as the values normalised per 10,000 sewer connections.

-The list below gives examples of what parts of buildings shall be included in the internal flooding category:
+The list below gives examples of what parts of buildings we include in the internal flooding category:

+- The main parts of the building;

+- Conservatories;

-- The main parts of the building; - Conservatories: - Basements and cellars (even if unoccupied); - Areas below suspended floors; - Lift shafts; • - Stairwell/lobby area of flats (to be counted as 1 flooded property); - Any shared car parking areas beneath the main building where access to the parking area is from within the building (to be counted as 1 flooded property); - Studios and workshops, which are an integral part of the main building; - Porches; or - Garages which are an integral part of the house with an adjoining door to the occupied building.
+- Basements and cellars (even if unoccupied);

+- Areas below suspended floors;

+- Lift shafts;

+- Stairwell/lobby area of flats (to be counted as 1 flooded property);

+- Any shared car parking areas beneath the main building where access to the parking area is from within the building (to be counted as 1 flooded property); - Studios and workshops, which are an integral part of the main building; - Porches; or - Garages which are an integral part of the house with an adjoining door to the occupied building.

 Performance commitment ES01: Pollution Incidents Unit of measure Number of pollution incidents per 10,000 km of the wastewater network reported to two decimal places.
-Boundaries Category 4 incidents are excluded from the measure.
-The definitions of these are also set out in the Environment Agency guidance link.
+Boundaries Category 4 incidents (where no environmental impact was caused) are excluded from the measure.
+The definitions of these are also set out in the Environment Agency guidance linked below.